360 Video | 5 Things To Know Before You Start Planning

 1. How Will News Work?

-Very few news stories that we think of as news stories would ever need to be filmed in 360.
+We won’t need to film most news stories in 360.
 The reason is that they are traditionally linear stories and the grammar of news is to tell a story using interviewees and some general shots or sequences of shots from a relevant place.
 With 360, the camera is placed at the centre of what is going on and films everything around it.
-There is no real way that I can think of to do a close-ups or create that empathy that is a key ingredient of a news story.
+There is no good way to do close-ups to create empathy, a key ingredient of a news story.

 2. Will it be more interesting?